 A lighthouse is described as a tower, building or any other type of structure that is designed to emit light from a system of lamps and lenses and used as an aid to navigation for maritime pilots at sea or on inland waterways.

-- Differ depending on the location and purpose but have standard components
+- Their style may differ depending on the location and purpose but they have standard components.

 - The lantern room is a glassed-in housing at the top of a lighthouse tower